 The Nicholas G. Xiarhos Respectful Youth Relationship Program

-The Nicholas G. Xiarhos Respectful Youth Relationship Program is our youth-focused primary prevention and educational program promoting healthy relationships and violence prevention among high school students throughout Cape Cod.
-The program is named in honor of Nicholas Xiarhos, son of Yarmouth Police Deputy Chief Steven Xiarhos, who lost his life in Afghanistan.
+The Nicholas G. Xiarhos Respectful Youth Relationship Program is our youth-focused primary prevention and educational program promoting healthy relationships and violence prevention among middle and high school students throughout Cape Cod.
+The program is named in honor of Nicholas Xiarhos, the son of community leader, Steven Xiarhos, who lost his life in Afghanistan.
 Nick was a mentor and role model to his peers and always looked out for others.

 WORKSHOP TOPICS & BRIEF DESCRIPTION

 Below is a list of suggested workshop topics that are presented in schools throughout Cape Cod.
 Most workshops are appropriate for elementary through high school aged youth and all workshops are tailored for age appropriateness.
 Many workshops may be combined as time permits.
 To schedule a session, or for more information, please contact Chris Morin, ext.
 230. ChrisM@indhouse.net

 Types of bullying; cyber bullying; bystander intervention and empowerment; snitching vs. telling